leeky-mem/linux-notes/systemd.md

 [Install]
 WantedBy=sys-subsystem-net-devices-wpan0.device
 ```
+## Depentencies
+### Requires
+Strict dependencies.
+When activating a unit with a Requires
+dependency unit, systemd attempts to activate the dependency unit.
+If
+the dependency unit fails, systemd also deactivates the dependent unit.

+### Wants <--- desired dependecy type for system robustness
+Dependencies for activation only.
+Upon activating a unit, sys-
+temd activates the unit’s Wants dependencies, but it doesn’t care if those
+dependencies fail.

+### Requisite
+Units that must already be active.
+Before activating a
+unit with a Requisite dependency, systemd first checks the status of the
+dependency.
+If the dependency hasn’t been activated, systemd fails on
+activation of the unit with the dependency.

+### Conflicts
+Negative dependencies.
+When activating a unit with a
+Conflict dependency, systemd automatically deactivates the opposing
+dependency if it’s active.
+Simultaneous activation of conflicting units
+fails.

+### Show depentecies of a *unit*
+`systemctl show -p type unit` In the type field one must specify one of the above types.

+## More Information
 For more information about systemd consult the arch wiki [systemd/user](https://wiki.archlinux.org/title/systemd/User) [systemd](https://wiki.archlinux.org/title/Systemd#Writing_unit_files)
 or that book you own... how linux works.